saaralehtoviita/ohke-lopputyo/README.md

 # Python practice project

 This is a practice project for school.
+My main goals for this project are:

+- To revise and deepen my understanding of Python programming
+- To learn and apply a new Python framework (Flask) in practice
+- To reinforce my skills in working with REST APIs and utilizing public data sources
+- To improve my ability to structure and develop a small web application
+- To focus on clear and comprehensive documentation, ensuring that the application can be easily understood and executed by others.

-The aim of the project is to deepen my Python-programming skills.
-The main technologies used will be Flask and Jinja2 and some graphical tool for visualizing data.
+The main technologies used will be Flask and Python for the backend, and Jinja2, HTML, CSS, Bootstrap, JavaScript and Chart.js for the front-end.
 The documentation can be used later on as a guide for initializing Flask-projects.
 Since I am a Windows-user, all the commands are for Windows.
 Commands for Mac or Linux might vary.

 ```